mangocubed/mango3/README.md

 # Mango³

-An open source content management system platform written in Rust.
+A free and open source website builder and content management system platform written in Rust.

 ## Requirements